- Fake & Fake

 Independent study in painting, life drawing, anatomy, psychology, alchemy, critical theory and mythopoetics at, variously, Art Students League, Parsons School of Design, The New Museum, Giorno Poetry Systems, Jung Archademy.

-Selected Exhibitions & Projects
+Selected Exhibitions, Installations & Projects

 2025 Surreal Systems: Notes on Emergence, Collaborative music-technology project exploring 'composition as system design,' developed with Fake & Fake.
 San Francisco, CA